Riding Lawn Mower Reviews & Top Rated Lawn Tractors

 Step 1:

-Since you want to ensure the longevity of the wheel/tire, you need to remove the valve from the wheel and throw it away because you’re not going to need it anymore.
+Since you want to ensure you enhance the quality, longevity and quality of those services on the wheel/tire, you need to remove the valve from the wheel and throw it away because you’re not going to need it anymore.
 To remove this valve, you need to use the valve stem tool.
 Then attach the valve stem cap or air chuck, whichever you have, onto the valve stem.

 Step 2: